awesomeeng/zephjs/docs/GetStartedSite.md

 </script>
 ```

-Once imported thus, the `<my-button>` component will be available to use within your Web Site HTML as needed.
-You may, of course, have multiple `import` statements bringing multiple components into your application.
+Once imported thus, the `<my-button>` component will be available to use within the Web Site HTML as needed.
+One may, of course, have multiple `import` statements bringing multiple components into an application.

 ## Additional Topics